Sombressoul/dyna/docs/Compact-Spectral-Multiplier-(CSM)/Theoretical-Foundations-of-the-CSM.md

-# Theoretical Foundations of the Compact Spectral Projector (CSP)
+# Theoretical Foundations of the Compact Spectral Multiplier (CSM)

-The Compact Spectral Projector (CSP) is a randomized feature map that approximates high-dimensional multilinear kernels via CountSketch and FFT, enabling efficient inner-product estimation with bounded variance.
+The Compact Spectral Multiplier (CSM) is a randomized feature map that approximates high-dimensional multilinear kernels via CountSketch and FFT, enabling efficient inner-product estimation with bounded variance.
 It is designed to replace expensive outer products in bilinear or polynomial mechanisms while preserving kernel expectations in case of highly correlated data.

 ---